 Use the Organic Honey Hair Mask (the closest you’ll get to making your own DIY hair mask) once or twice a week and let the magic of its herb-infused avocado oil and raw honey transform your hair into something soft and healthy.

-Regardless of which restorative eco-friendly haircare products you choose, you’ll be getting a cruelty-free formula made with minimal, entirely organic ingredients like raw cocoa butter and moisturizing argan oil.
+Regardless of which restorative haircare product you choose, you’ll be getting a formula made with entirely organic ingredients like raw cocoa butter and moisturizing argan oil.
 Everything is all-natural, non-GMO, palm-oil free, cold-pressed (in the case of oils), and best yet, put in recognizable words!

 Andrea offers container returns for refills and refill pouches for dry products in biodegradable cello bags.
-As for shipping, everything comes in recyclable or compostable packaging; absolutely no plastic packaging in sight.
+As for shipping, everything comes in recyclable or compostable packaging.
 She also donates all blemished products to her local Blessing Box and has an on-site office compost bin.

 Yarok

-Yarok, meaning “green” in Hebrew, makes all sorts of hair products that “feed your” hair in some way.
-The Feed Your Shine eco-friendly hair serum is designed for outdoor lovers, as it protects your hair and scalp from sun damage and harmful elements with just once-a-week use.
+Yarok, meaning “green” in Hebrew, makes all sorts of hair products that “feed” your hair in some way.
+The Feed Your Roots hair serum is designed to nourish your hair and enhance its shine.

-The brainchild of New York stylist Mordechai Alvow, this luxury sustainable haircare brand consciously creates all vegan, natural formulas to nourish hair from its core using only responsibly harvested ingredients.
+The brainchild of New York stylist Mordechai Alvow, this luxury hair care brand consciously creates all vegan, natural formulas to nourish hair from its core using only responsibly harvested ingredients.

 Tints Of Nature